pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 # Enable TLS between TiDB Components

-This document describes how to enable TLS between components of the TiDB cluster on Kubernetes.
-Starting from TiDB Operator v1.1, TLS between components of the TiDB cluster on Kubernetes is supported.
+This document describes how to enable Transport Layer Security (TLS) between components of the TiDB cluster in Kubernetes, which is supported since TiDB Operator v1.1.

 To enable TLS between TiDB components, perform the following steps:

-1. Issue two sets of certificates for each component of the TiDB cluster to be created:
+1. Generate certificates for each component of the TiDB cluster to be created:

-   - A set of server-side certificates for PD/TiKV/TiDB/Pump/Drainer components, saved as the Kubernetes Secret objects: `<cluster-name>-<component-name>-cluster-secret`
+   - A set of server-side certificates for the PD/TiKV/TiDB/Pump/Drainer component, saved as the Kubernetes Secret objects: `<cluster-name>-<component-name>-cluster-secret`
-   - A common set of client-side certificates for the various clients of all components, saved as the Kubernetes Secret objects:  `<cluster-name>-cluster-client-secret`.
+   - A set of shared client-side certificates for the various clients of each component, saved as the Kubernetes Secret objects:  `<cluster-name>-cluster-client-secret`.

 2. Deploy the cluster, and set `.spec.tlsClient.enabled` to `true`.
 3. Configure `pd-ctl` to connect to the cluster.